-- 1.3 Rubbish: All rubbish is to be immediately cleared and removed as it accumulates during the work.
-At completion, the site is to be left clean and tidy. - 1.4 Water must not be allowed to accumulate in any part of the works and the Contractor is to allow for providing for all necessary pumping or bailing that may be required to keep any excavations or any part of the site free from water at all times.
+2.3 Rubbish: All rubbish is to be immediately cleared and removed as it accumulates during the work.
+At completion, the site is to be left clean and tidy.

+2.4 Water must not be allowed to accumulate in any part of the works and the Contractor is to allow for providing for all necessary pumping or bailing that may be required to keep any excavations or any part of the site free from water at all times.

-- 1.5 Existing Vegetation: No existing trees, shrubs, or other plants shall be removed or cut without specific instructions from the Arboriculturalist or Landscape Architect.
+2.5 Existing Vegetation: No existing trees, shrubs, or other plants shall be removed or cut without specific instructions from the Architect.
 Existing trees are to be retained, protected, and undisturbed throughout the contract following BS5837:2012 Trees in relation to design, demolition, and construction- Recommendations (Section 6).
 No branches are to be cut or damaged and no roots larger than 25mm in diameter are to be cut or damaged following the British Standard.
 No fires are to be lit under or anywhere near the trees.
-No debris, fuel, or building material of any sort is to be stacked against or piled around the trunks. - 1.6 Weed Control: All weeds shall be cut down and taken off-site to a tip found by the contractor.
-One contact, approved, herbicide spray shall be applied to all areas of the site to eliminate any remaining green weed vegetation. - 1.7 Loose Debris: All loose debris, rubbish, and foreign matter of any kind shall be cleared from the site and taken to a tip found by the Contractor. - 1.8 Topsoil storage is to be in line with BS3882:2015 Specification for topsoil and be narrow and not more than 1m in height.
-The topsoil storage is to be protected by not placing any other material on top of the storage heap, not allowing the construction plant to pass over the storage heaps, and preventing compaction and contamination.
-Application of a suitable herbicide, at appropriate times, is to be undertaken to prevent the seeding of weeds.
+No debris, fuel, or building material of any sort to be stacked against or piled around the trunks.

+- 2.6 Weed Control: All weeds shall be cut down and taken off-site to a tip found by the contractor.
+One contact, approved, herbicide spray shall be applied to all areas of the site to eliminate any remaining green weed vegetation. - 2.7 Loose Debris: All loose debris, rubbish, and foreign matter of any kind shall be cleared from the site and taken to a tip found by the Contractor. - 2.8 Topsoil storage is to be in line with BS3882:2015 Specification for topsoil and be narrow and not more than 1m in height.
+The topsoil storage is to be protected by not placing any other material on top of the storage heap, not allowing the construction plant to pass over the storage heaps, and prevent compaction and contamination.
+Application of a suitable herbicide, at appropriate times, is to be undertaken to prevent the seeding of weeds. - 2.9 Formation of Mounding: Before mounding operations, aerate subsoil in soft landscape areas to a minimum depth of 600mm below the topsoil.